DaniNocchi/DaniNocchi-Studios/README.md

 # 🌍 QSMP DISCORD THEME 🌍

-## 📖 CREDITS
+## 📖 DESCRIPTION
+This is an QSMP themed discord theme that add an new layout, some eggs on the screen, cucurucho loading screen and QSMP stuff

-Just to say, this is an modded theme from the theme [LilyPichu theme](https://betterdiscord.app/theme/LilyPichu)
+Just to say, this layout is from the [LilyPichu theme](https://betterdiscord.app/theme/LilyPichu)
+### THIS THEME IS IN THE VERSION 1.0.0, ANY BUGS WITH THE THEME OR THE COLORS FROM THE THEME CALL ME AT DISCORD: daninocchi

 ## 📥 INSTALATION
 ### BetterDiscord